anarkiwi/sid-wizard/README.md

   - F1/F2/F3 / MIDI START will trigger VESSEL SYNC display on

-  - VESSEL is configured to trigger NMIs on SYNC (and maybe stop,...)

-  - ON NMI playback is called, MIDI interface incoming byte is read (sync or stop) and stored
+  - ON NMI: playback is called, MIDI interface incoming byte is read (sync or stop) and stored

   - Outside NMI: keyboard is checked, display updated.
 Last MIDI byte checked for STOP: